 Seven Brothers at the Mill: (Formerly Kahuku Grill) There aren’t a ton of places to eat on North Shore-you’ll find most of them on end or the other-either in Haleiwa or in Laie.
 This one’s definitely one to hit.
 The food is great and the atmosphere is fun!

 You sit outside to eat, there are lights strung everywhere, the feral chickens wander past and the food is yummy!
 The coconut shrimp is what they’re famous for, but it seems like everything is good!

 Enjoy your trip!
-And if YOU have things you love to do on Oahu, let us know if the comments!
+And if YOU have things you love to do on Oahu, let me know if the comments!

 Have FUN visiting Hawaii and finding fun things to do on Oahu!
-(And maybe takes us with you?)
+(And maybe takes me with you?)

 You Might Also Like: